aya9aladdin/libraray-application/README.md

 - add alert messages after adding/deleting/updating a book

 ## running the backend
-- you must have MongoDB installed locally on your machine and server is running
+- you must have MongoDB installed locally on your machine and the server is running
 - install requirement.txt
 - run ``python backend/main.py``